msd9915358/Arduino-Radar-Project/README.md

 ## Build Instructions:
 As we can see in the diagram below,
--first of all we connect servo motor with arduino -secondly connect the Ultrasonic Sensor with arduino using different pins -also connect peizo speaker to hear the beep sound as the object comes closer we can see all this in the schemetic
+- first of all we connect servo motor with arduino
+- secondly connect the Ultrasonic Sensor with arduino using different pins
+- also connect peizo speaker to hear the beep sound as the object comes closer we can see all this in the schemetic

 <img src= "circuit schemetics/schemetic.jpeg" width="700" >